DEIS-Tools/AalWiNes-Web/content/about.md

 * Marc Tom Thorgersen (Aalborg University)

 and published at CoNEXT'18 ( https://dl.acm.org/doi/10.1145/3281411.3281432 ).
 The theory of translating reachability in MPLS networks to emptiness checking of pushdown automata was published at INFOCOM'18 ( https://ieeexplore.ieee.org/document/8486261 ).
+A tool paper introducing the new features of AalWiNes is about to appear at CoNEXT'20.